shaenggi/acados/docs/embedded_workflow.md

 - you were able to generate S-Functions with acados, which also work in your Simulink simulation `'Simulation_Model_Name'.slx`.
 Thus, you have a folder `c_generated_code` with your S-Functions, a `make_sfun.m` Matlab script (and a `make_sfun_sim.m` script, if needed) and the corresponding C files.
 - you have prepared a Simulink model with the name `'dSPACE_Model_Name'.slx`, which does not contain the S-Functions yet and you were able to compile it for your dSPACE DS1202 (MicroLabBox) Platform.
-During the compilation process, the dSPACE Makefile `'dSPACE_Model_Name'_usr.mk` was created.
+During the compilation process, the dSPACE Makefile `'dSPACE_Model_Name'_usr.mk` was created, which can be found in the same directory as the dSpace Simulink model.

 ### Step 1: Adapt the existing CMake toolchain file for your system
 The CMake toolchain file, needed to cross-compile `acados` for the dSPACE DS1202 Platform contains paths to compilers, provided in the dSPACE installation.